 The Clean Air Act handbook

 American Bar Association, Section of Environment, Energy, and Resources.
-3rd ed. c2011.
+Third edition. c2011.

 The third edition of this comprehensive Clean Air Act title, examines recent developments with the CAA and greenhouse gas emission regulation.
 It is intended for the practitioner who needs to review specific sections of the CAA.
 This comprehensive reference manual covers the entire Clean Air Act not simply the 1990 amendments.
 It is intended for the practitioner who needs to review specific sections of the CAA.
 Some of the topics covered include setting national ambient air quality standards, meeting those standards through state implementation plans and how they affect transportation requirements, the Visibility Protection program, and hazardous pollutants.
 This title also offers a very helpful list of commonly used CAA abbreviations and measurements.